mizerc/webgl-collection/001-webgl-single-point/README.md

 # About

-Super basic simple webgl app
+Super basic webgl app using webgl context version 1.
-It calls 'draw' a single time
+It calls 'draw' a single time, which trigger the GPU shader to raster a single point on screen.
-Letting the GPU shader to draw a single pixel on screen
+Inside the fragment shader, we change the point size in pixel units using `gl_PointSize`.